All Neat in Black Stockings

 All Neat in Black Stockings is a 1969 British comedy-drama directed by Christopher Morahan and starring Victor Henry, Susan George and Jack Shepherd.
 The screenplay was by Jane Gaskell and Hugh Whitemore based on Gaskell's 1966 novel of the same title.
-An easygoing window cleaner who falls in love with a woman he meets in Swinging London.
+An easygoing window cleaner falls in love with a woman he meets in Swinging London.

-The movie was the sole lead role for Victor Henry, an acclaimed stage actor who went into a coma in 1972 after a traffic accident, and remained in it until his death in 1985.
+The movie was the sole lead role for Victor Henry, an acclaimed stage actor.

 Plot

 Ginger is a window cleaner with an eye for the girls.
 His best friend and neighbour, Dwyer, swaps girls with him.
 Ginger is cleaning hospital windows and he sets up a date with nurse Babette.
 A patient gives Ginger the keys to his house and asks him to care for his pets during his hospital stay.
 Ginger takes Babette to the local pub but his interest wanders to Carole and Jill.
 He sets up a date with Carole and later that night he switches his date with Dwyer.

 Ginger cares for Mr. McLaughlin's birds, rabbits, white rats and many aquaria.
 This home is far nicer than Ginger's run down bedsit.
 His pushy brother-in-law moves in with Ginger's pregnant sister, Cecily.
 Issur even moves in with his girlfriend, Jocasta.
 Ginger's passive and uncomplaining sister seems not to object.

 Ginger takes Carole ice skating, but his interest moves to her friend, Jill.
 He starts seeing Jill and even buys her a large plush penguin.
 He meets Jill's mother and Dwyer sees a difference in his friend.
 Ginger does not even try to have sex with Jill.
 Jill and her mother live together and Ginger befriends Mum.

 Issur decides to have a large unauthorised party in the borrowed residence.
 Angry Ginger shows up and starts to kick people out of the house, which has been trashed.
 Later that night, Ginger finds Jill in bed with Dwyer.
 She has lost her virginity to Dwyer, who thought nothing was wrong because they always slept with each other's women.
 Brother-in-law goes off to Mexico with Jocasta and Jill ends up pregnant by Dwyer.

 Gunge returns from hospital to find his pets hungry and possessions damaged.
 He nonetheless hires Cecily as his housekeeper.
 Despite all, Ginger decides to marry Jill, and makes a deposit on a rental property, but Jill decides they will live with her mother.
 Jill has the baby and Ginger says it looks like Dwyer.
 Ginger continues work cleaning windows and stops for lunch at a café.
 The waitress is young and pretty and Ginger flirts with her and the movie ends.